melamudv/sailpoint/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Test

+Run `ng test` to run unit test.
+Add test to service and comment.

 ## Road map Client

 2 section one input second template with return data from server